Thiem beats Zverev to reach 1st Australian Open final - WHIZ News

 The temperature climbed all the way to 110 degrees (43 Celsius) during the mixed doubles semifinals Friday afternoon, but by the time the Thiem vs. Zverev started in the evening, things were cooler.
 The retractable roof at Rod Laver Arena was partly open when they began, before a patch of rain in the fourth game prompted a three-minute delay so the arena could be completely covered.

 There was a longer, odder, interlude after the first game of the third set, when action was held up for seven minutes because of an issue with some of the stadium lights.
-While tournament officials huddled to discuss the matter, fans killed time by dancing in the aisles to “Staying Alive” by the Bee Gees, Zverev changed his shirt, and Thiem smiled at the absurdity of it all.
+While tournament officials huddled to discuss the matter, fans killed time by dancing in the aisles to “Staying Alive” by the Bee Gees and “Sweet Caroline” by Neil Diamond, Zverev changed his shirt, and Thiem smiled at the absurdity of it all.

 As Thiem began to impose himself — he went from five winners in the first set, to nine in the second and 20 in the third — Zverev seemed to find more and more things that disturbed him.

-Zverev was forced to take a second serve and he turned it into a 109 mph ace, then shouted something and was cited by Blom for verbal abuse.

-Zverev followed with a 114 ace to end the game and yelled, “Come on!”
+The 22-year-old German ran out of replay challenges in the third set, which led to an argument with chair umpire John Blom and, eventually, a warning for verbal abuse.

-There were other such distractions, including questioning whether the net machine missed a let call on a serve and telling Blom he found an arena video board bothersome.
+There were other such distractions, including questioning whether the net machine missed a let call and telling Blom he found an arena video board bothersome.

 What bothered Zverev the most, of course, was Thiem, who now gets less than 45 hours to rest and try to figure out a way to beat Djokovic at a place no one is better.